-For details of remuneration disclosures relating to key management personnel, refer to Note 19: Key Management Personnel Disclosures.
+For details of remuneration disclosures relating to key management personnel, refer to Note 18: Key Management Personnel Disclosures.

-(c) Joint venture entities that are accounted for under the equity method
+(c) Associate entities that are accounted for under the equity method

-The Group has a 5% interest in the joint venture entity, Ableshore Joint Venture.
-The interest in joint venture is accounted for in these consolidated financial statements of the Group, using the equity method of accounting.
-For details of interests held in joint venture entities, refer to Note 23: Interests in Joint Ventures.
+The Group has a 5% interest in the joint venture entity, United Joint Venture.
+The interest in the associate is accounted for in these consolidated financial statements of the Group, using the equity method of accounting.
+For details of interests held in associate entities, refer to Note 22: Interests in Associates.